Orange-418/Tranquility/README.md

     -t, --target <target>    Target file for the encrypted output

 It's pretty self explanatory.
 When you process a file, it will generate a random key and iv. the iv will be prepended to the encrypted file, and the key will be saved alongside your new file with ".key" appended to the end.
 Just make sure you serve both your key file and encrypted payload into the same folder.
-You can go ahead and stick both these files on your http server.
+You can go ahead and stick both of these files on your http server.

 ## Stager Usage: